makerdao/dss-deploy-scripts/README.md

-  "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "setLinesMode": "<direct|vote|(any other value will do nothing about debt ceilings)>", "tokens": {
+  "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "setLinesMode": "<direct|vote|(any other value will do nothing about debt ceilings)>", "gov": "<GOV token address (if there is an existing one to import)>", "authority": "<Authority address (if there is an existing one to import)>", "proxyRegistry": "<Proxy Registry address (if there is an existing one to import)>", "faucet": "<Faucet address (if there is an existing one to import)>", "tokens": {
     "<ETH|COL>": {
       "pip": {